aureliusenterprise/aurelius-atlas-documentation/docs/architecture.md

 The Web App is the main user interface for Aurelius Atlas.
 It is a single-page application (SPA) built with Angular.
 The Web App is responsible for displaying the data stored in Apache Atlas and Elasticsearch.
-It communicates with he backend services using REST APIs.
+It communicates with the backend services using REST APIs.
 Authentication is handled by Apache Keycloak.

 ## Apache Atlas